 Recreational use of marijuana / cannabis is now allowed for adults in Maine, Massachusetts, Rhode Island, Connecticut, and Vermont.
 (Also, possession is decriminalized – meaning subject only to fines – in New Hampshire.)
 So, a visit to New England is a nice opportunity for people over age 21 to enhance their vacation by smoking or ingesting cannabis in edible forms.

 Vacation also is a time to try something new and maybe a bit adventurous, right?
 People who have little or no experience in smoking or ingesting pot may want to try it but not know how to begin.
 The short answer is to seek guidance from staff members at pot shops.
 These people are knowledgeable and eager to guide you.
-Maine and Massachusetts have an abundance of recreational pot shops for customers over age 21.
-Retail shops are scheduled to open in Connecticut, Vermont, and Rhode Island in late 2022.
+Maine, Massachusetts, Connecticut, Rhode Island and Vermont have an abundance of recreational pot shops for customers over age 21.

 There are few places to legally smoke it outside one’s own home.
 You may not smoke marijuana in all the places where smoking tobacco is prohibited, like public facilities, commercial lodgings, restaurants, and other indoor public spaces.
 You may not smoke pot outdoors or in a car while it is being driven.
 This leaves a few options, including smoking in a private home or on a private boat, with permission.